dropbox/securitybot/README.md

 ### Messaging
 Securitybot is designed to be compatible with a wide variety of messaging systems.
 We currently provide bindings for Slack, but feel free to contribute any other plugins, like for Gitter or Zulip, upstream.
-Messaging is made possible by `securitybot/chat/chat.py` which provides a small number of functions for querying users in a messaging group, messaing those users, and sending messages to a specific channel/room.
+Messaging is made possible by `securitybot/chat/chat.py` which provides a small number of functions for querying users in a messaging group, messaging those users, and sending messages to a specific channel/room.
 To add bindings for a new messaging system, subclass `Chat`.

 ### 2FA